Adventure Tourism

 University Studies

-You can be admitted into any university program requiring a DEC such as Physical Education, Teaching, Geography, etc.
+- You can also be admitted into any university program requiring a DEC such as Physical Education, Teaching, Geography, etc.

 Course Schedule